nvnsudharsan/SOLWEIG-GPU/README.md

 conda install -c conda-forge gdal cudnn pytorch timezonefinder matplotlib sip #cudnn is required only if you are using nvidia GPU pip install PyQt5 pip install solweig-gpu
+#if you have older versions installed
+pip install --upgrade solweig-gpu

 ```
 ## Testing